kojix2/chatgpt-cli/README.md

 Download binaries from [Github Release](https://github.com/kojix2/chatgpt-cli/releases/latest) for Linux or macOS.

-Note: Binaries for macOS are [not statically compiled](https://crystal-lang.org/reference/1.7/guides/static_linking.html#macos) and require shared libraries, such as `libssl` and `libcrypto`.
-If you encounter any errors, please check the required libraries by running `otool -L /usr/local/bin/chatgpt`.
+- Binaries for macOS are [not statically compiled](https://crystal-lang.org/reference/1.7/guides/static_linking.html#macos).

-Windows is not supported.
+- Windows is not supported.

 ### From source code